JAPANESE MARTIAL ARTS A Tribute

 This weekend the world’s premier MMA organisation makes its long-awaited return to one of the most influential countries of traditional martial arts.
 The Land of the Rising Sun, Japan.

 The historical origins of Japanese martial arts can be traced back to the warrior traditions of the samurai.
-Originally, samurai was expected to be proficient in unarmed combat as well as the use of many weapons.
+Originally, samurai were expected to be proficient in unarmed combat as well as the use of many weapons.
 This schooling helped them attain the highest possible mastery of combat skills.

 Over the years many martial arts forms have been developed in Japan and are extremely diverse in philosophy and application.
 Some of these styles have played a massive part in the history of the evolution of mixed martial arts.